How did the Madtown Pickleball Open become Wisconsin’s largest outdoor pickleball tournament?

 Each year of hosting the MPO results in new ideas and lessons learned for the MASC.

-What other exciting new changes can players expect to see this summer?
+What exciting changes can players expect to see this summer?

 The Secret to Signature Events